 (6) For the purposes of subregulation (2)(aa) or (4)(b) the chief executive officer may require the holder of the certificate to be examined by a medical practitioner specified by the chief executive officer.

 [Regulation 10 amended in Gazette 11 Aug 1992 p.
 3977; 8 Dec 2006 p.
 5387-90; 11 Dec 2009 p.
-5090.]
+5090; 11 Feb 2011 p.
+485-7.]

 11. Refusal to grant, endorse or revalidate certificates of competency

-(1) Where the chief executive officer is satisfied that an applicant for a certificate of competency, or for the endorsement or revalidation of a certificate of competency, is not a fit and proper person to have the responsibilities and to exercise and perform the functions and duties appropriate to the certificate, the chief executive officer may refuse to grant the certificate or to endorse or revalidate an existing certificate, as the case may require.
+(1) Where the chief executive officer is satisfied that an applicant for a certificate of competency, or for the restriction, endorsement or revalidation of a certificate of competency, is not a fit and proper person to have the responsibilities and to exercise and perform the functions and duties appropriate to the certificate, the chief executive officer may refuse to grant the certificate or to restrict, endorse or revalidate an existing certificate, as the case may require.

-(2) Where under subregulation (1) the chief executive officer refuses to endorse or revalidate a certificate of competency, he shall advise the other Australian marine authorities within whose jurisdiction the certificate is normally accepted for manning purposes.
+(2) Where under subregulation (1) the chief executive officer refuses to restrict, endorse or revalidate a certificate of competency, he shall advise the other Australian marine authorities within whose jurisdiction the certificate is normally accepted for manning purposes.

 [Regulation 11 amended in Gazette 11 Aug 1992 p.
 3977; 30 Jun 2010 p.
-3160.]
+3160; 11 Feb 2011 p.
+487.]

 12. Grant of certificates of satisfactory service